Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/tasks-faq.md

 Slingshot has a few filters out-of-the-box: _My Tasks_, _Due this Week_, and _Overdue_ (shown in the screenshot above).
 But at any time you can create new custom filters or edit existing custom filters.

-Keep in mind that filters you create and save in a team or project will be visible not only for you but also for the other team/project members.
+Keep in mind that filters you create and save in a workspace will be visible not only for you but also for the other members.

 In addition, you can save a filter you just created on the spot using _Save As Filter_, as shown below.